Mobile Alert Systems: Comparison Testing

 Since the original evaluations described below were conducted, some of the products have been replaced or updated.
 We have updated the appropriate sections of the analysis below to identify where such changes have taken place.

 The Philips Lifeline GoSafe, and the various versions of the MobileHelp Duo continue to be available.
+And Philips now offers a product called the GoSafe 2 which does away with the home base station of the GoSafe, thus making it a direct competitor to the GreatCall products.

 There have been some additional noteworthy products that have entered the market recently.
 In particular, there is a handful of products we think of as "Smartwatches that work like medical alerts".
 We recently published a comparative evaluation of those products, and that is worth reading as well as the study below which deals with more conventional mobile medical alerts.